C191068/Ali_Khatami_Solidity07/README.md

 Figure14: making HTTP GET and HTTP POST request is an easy way to customize our chainlink nodes to make it able do anything<br>

+Chainlink nodes can make API calls by themselves<br>